google-deepmind/mujoco/doc/XMLreference.rst

 :at:`inertia`: :at-val:`[convex, exact, legacy], "legacy"`
-   This attribute controls how the mesh is used when mass and inertia are :ref:`inferred from geometry<_compiler-inertiafromgeom>`.
+   This attribute controls how the mesh is used when mass and inertia are :ref:`inferred from geometry<compiler-inertiafromgeom>`.
 The current default value :at-val:`legacy` will be changed to :at-val:`convex` in a future release.

-   :at-val:`convex`
-      Use the mesh's convex hull to compute volume and inertia.
+   :at-val:`convex`: Use the mesh's convex hull to compute volume and inertia.

-   :at-val:`exact`
-      Use an exact algorithm to compute volume and inertia.
+   :at-val:`exact`: Use an exact algorithm to compute volume and inertia.
 This algorithm requires a well-oriented, watertight mesh and will error otherwise.

-   :at-val:`legacy`
-      Use the legacy algorithm, which is similar to :at-val:`convex`, but leads to volume overcounting for non-convex meshes.
+   :at-val:`legacy`: Use the legacy algorithm, which is similar to :at-val:`convex`, but leads to volume overcounting for non-convex meshes.

 .. _asset-mesh-smoothnormal: